YDMsama/EntityDistance-1.12.2/README.md

 # Entity Distance Mod

-Render entities from greater distances or reduce that for improved performance.
+Rendering entities from greater distances or reduce that for improved performance.
 (Customizable for each entity type)

 ## Introduction